 If the judgment debt is more than $5,000 and your employer is an individual, you can apply to a court to have them declared bankrupt by applying to the court.
 Before taking this action you should get legal advice.
 This is an expensive and complex way of enforcing the judgment.

-If you employer is a company, it can be wound up.
+If your employer is a company, it can be wound up.
 To wind up a company you must show that it is insolvent (unable to pay its debts).
 This can be done by issuing a statutory demand.
 If the judgment debtor company does not respond to a statutory demand within 21 days you can file an application for a winding up order in the Supreme Court.
 Before taking this action you should get legal advice.
 This is an expensive and complex way of enforcing the debt.